TanmayWINTR/Image-Caption-Generation-Using-Neural-Networks/README.md

 ## Introduction
 Welcome to my GitHub repository!
-This project is focused on the task of generating descriptive captions for images, implemented using a combination of Convolutional Neural Networks (CNNs) for feature extraction and Recurrent Neural Networks (RNNs) for caption generation.
+This project is focused on the task of generating descriptive captions for images.
+The model leverages Convolutional Neural Networks (CNNs), specifically using a ResNet-50 architecture, to extract salient features from images.
+These features are then used to generate corresponding captions that aim to describe the content of the images accurately.
+The project offers a comprehensive solution for the automatic generation of image captions, incorporating feature extraction, data preprocessing, model training, and evaluation.

 ## Technologies
 - Python 3.x